Alberto Begné Guerra

 Alberto Begné Guerra (Mexico City, Mexico, July 30, 1963) is a Mexican politician.
-He currently serves as Deputy Secretary for Crime Prevention and Citizen Participation in the Interior Ministry.
+He was served as Deputy Secretary for Crime Prevention and Citizen Participation in the Interior Ministry.

 Academic career

 He holds a bachelor's degree in law from the National Autonomous University of Mexico (UNAM) and has a master's degree in international relations from the Ortega y Gasset Institute.
 His academic resume includes being professor of law at UNAM, ITAM (where he was also Coordinator of the Diploma of Law and Electoral Institutions in 1998 and 1999) and CIDE (where he was a member of the Board from 1999 to 2004).
 He is an active columnist for the newspaper Excelsior, where his column appears every Tuesday in the Opinion section.
 Among his publications are: Access to Justice and Defense of the Constitution and Political Parties and Elections Systems, Comparative Study where he shares authorship with Jose Woldenberg.